 For the purposes of this standard we will be avoiding reliance on neuroscience philosophies.

-Cognition Groups create a communication paradigm, they carry intention, meaning, risks and benefits.
+Cognition Groups create a communication pattern, they carry intention, meaning, risks and benefits.
 Within a Cognitive Group are Cognition Patterns.

 - Some Cognition patterns are common, shopping basket etc.